jpsaha/MOTPold/index.md

 * [APMO](https://www.apmo-official.org/) since [2015](https://www.apmo-official.org/country_report/IND/all).
 * [EGMO](https://www.egmo.org/) since [2015](https://www.egmo.org/countries/country35/).

+[Geoff Smith](https://people.bath.ac.uk/masgcs/advice.html) remarked the following in the foreword to the text [Infinity](http://prac.im.pwr.wroc.pl/~kwasnicki/pl/o/infinity.pdf) by Hojoo Lee, Tom Lovering, and Cosmin Pohoata.

+>The nations which do consistently well at this competition (IMO) must have at least one (and probably at least two) of the following attributes:
+> * A large population.
+> * A significant proportion of its population in receipt of a good education.
+> * A well-organized training infrastructure to support mathematics competitions.
+> * A culture which values intellectual achievement.
+>
+> Alternatively, you need a cloning facility and a relaxed regulatory framework.

 ## IMO
 * The International Mathematical Olympiad ([IMO](https://www.imo-official.org/)) is the World Championship Mathematics Competition for High School students.
 It is held annually in a different country.
 * The [IMO Foundation](https://imof.co/) is a charity which supports the IMO.